 Kythira Island can also be reached by plane; despite being such a small island, the Kythira island national airport welcomes Athens all year long.
 The trip is about an hour.

-If you travel in summer, there’re flights to Kythira departing from Zakynthos, Corfu, and Kefalonia.
+There’re flights to Kythira departing from Zakynthos, Corfu, and Kefalonia if you travel in summer.

 What To Do In Kythira

 The island of Kythira is small and tranquil, perfect for a calm vacation.
 However, there are some unique places to see and corners to discover that will make you fall in love with this peaceful destination.